ChrisShank/chrisshank.com/index.md

 Welcome to my little part of the internet!
 I'm Chris Shank and this website is a collection of ideas, notes, and writings that I have been thinking through.
 Think of it like walking through a small garden that I'm cultivating.
 Some of the thoughts might be incomplete (and possibly incoherent) while others may have blossomed 🌺.

 Currently I am exploring the intersection between learning an technology, trying to _push_ how far technology can augment the learning process.
-The goal is find ways for us to learn quicker, yet more effective, while more accessible to those with less privilege. 📚 This project is called the _Learning Toolbox_.
+The goal is find ways for us to learn quicker, yet more effective, while more accessible to those with less privilege. 📚 This project is called the [The Learning Toolbox](https://learningtoolbox.io).

 ## Here are some noteworthy places to dive in to!